samreenanjum/CTMC/README.md

 ## Challenge

 We are hosting a challenge at the Computer Vision for Microscopy Images (CVMI) workshop at CVPR 2021.
-This challenge is hosted on the MOT Challenge platform.
+This challenge is hosted on the [MOTChallenge](https://motchallenge.net/data/CTMC-v1/) platform.
+Each participant will have to [create an account](https://motchallenge.net/login/) to submit their results.

 Results Format: